Lighting Technician Services

 Experienced Crews

-Lighting technicians with credits on international productions at Barrandov Studios and across Prague's world-class production facilities.
+Lighting technicians with credits on global shoots at Barrandov Studios and across Prague\'s top-tier production facilities.

 02.